Hotel San Lino in Volterra for your first two nights.

 After a short transfer, you follow pleasant tracks and strade bianche across a couple of small valleys, through woodland and agricultural land as well as the village of San Donato, which boasts a lovely church.
 You pass numerous isolated poderi (farmsteads), once occupied by families of share-croppers who grew wheat, olives and grapes, and enjoy fine views across gently rolling hills to your destination, San Gimignano, where you have two nights at the Hotel Bel Soggiorno.
 (13km, 3.5hrs)

 A beautiful walk that takes you through much softer, archetypal Tuscan landscapes of olive groves and vineyards and across the small River Foci to Colle Val d'Elsa.
 You arrive via the upper town, then descend the ramparts to the lower part.
 Take time to explore this fascinating town before dinner.
 Your hotel for the night is the Vecchia Cartiera.
+For those who prefer a a pool, we also offer the delightful Relais della Rovere, situated on the outskirts of the town.
 (13km, 4hrs)

 After a transfer to the fortified hamlet of Monteriggioni, you walk along a section of the Via Francigena, the ancient pilgrims' route between Canterbury and Rome, to arrive in Siena for your final two nights at the Hotel Garden.
-(16km, 5hrs)
+We can also offer the historic Palazzo Ravizza, a former noble residence set in lovely gardens close to the centre of Siena.
+(15km, 4.5hrs)

 Your last day is again devoted to sightseeing.
 The delightful Campo is the centre of Sienese life, a piazza bordered on one side by the Palazzo Pubblico, which houses some splendid frescoes, including Lorenzetti's Effects of Good and Bad Government, and is topped by the Mangia Tower, which offers a superb panorama of the city.
 The cathedral is also well worth a visit (among its masterpieces are works by Jacopo della Quercia and Donatello), as are the Museo dell'Opera del Duomo and the Pinacoteca.